microsoft/Kusto-Query-Language/doc/geo-point-in-polygon-function.md

 ---
 title: geo_point_in_polygon() - Azure Data Explorer
-description: This article describes geo_point_in_polygon() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 05/10/2020
+description: Learn how to use the geo_point_in_polygon() function to check if the geospatial coordinates are inside a polygon or a multipolygon on Earth. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_point_in_polygon()